For Such Interesting articles

 5. Conduct Usability Testing and Research.

-To conduct usability testing and research for competitive analysis in UX Design, designers can start by selecting a set of competing products.
+To conduct usability testing and research for competitive analysis in UX Design, the design team can start by selecting a set of competing products.
 They can then use various research methods such as interviews, surveys, and usability testing to gather data on how users interact with these products.
-This data can be analyzed to identify patterns, trends, and areas for improvement.
+This data can be analyzed to identify patterns, market trends, and areas for improvement.

 6. Examine the Results